OpenNebula/website/content/ecosystem/appliances_marketplace/marketplace_contribution/appliances_development.md

 7. Build an image with your appliance
 8. Test appliance
 9. Create tests for new appliance under new branch of forked OpenNebula/marketplace-community
+10. Create user documentation for the appliance
-10. Commit & push new branch to forked repo OpenNebula/marketplace-community
+11. Commit & push new branch to forked repo OpenNebula/marketplace-community
-11. Create pull request to OpenNebula/marketplace-community repo
+12. Create pull request to OpenNebula/marketplace-community repo
-12. As soon as new PRs appear in the OpenNebula/marketplace-community repo the OpenNebula team will get notification and start evaluation procedure.
+13. As soon as new PRs appear in the OpenNebula/marketplace-community repo the OpenNebula team will get notification and start evaluation procedure.

 ## Learning Materials
 This section describes the necessary knowledge users need to understand to develop a new appliance and includes links to all the relevant documentation and learning materials.